 What I’m looking for

 In both fiction and non-fiction I look for a distinctive voice, vivid story-telling, insightful characterization and scintillating prose.
 If the book has the potential to win awards or attract film deals, all the better.
 Although I’m taking on only a handful of new clients, I’m always on the lookout for that special new discovery.

 I love working with journalists; historians; biographers; I also love memoir, popular science, humour, travel and Big Ideas.
 What I respond to is the combination of the author’s passion for the subject and their ability to write about it engagingly.
-In fiction I lean towards novels that are literary but narrative-driven; also to high-quality mysteries, thrillers/suspense, historical fiction and young-adult novels.
+In fiction I lean towards novels that are literary but narrative-driven; also to high-quality mysteries, thrillers/suspense and historical fiction.
 No romance, SF or fantasy.
 No short-story collections.
 No children’s books.
 And in non-fiction, no books of practical advice.

 Books I’m particularly proud to have edited or represented

-Famous Last Words by Timothy Findley; Red China Blues by Jan Wong; The $12 Million Dollar Stuffed Shark by Don Thompson; Karma by Cathy Ostlere; Arrival City by Doug Saunders; Indian Horse by Richard Wagamese; Kasztner’s Train by Anna Porter; Intolerable by Kamal Al-Solaylee; The First Signs by Genevieve von Petzinger; Empty Planet by Darrell Bricker and John Ibbitson.
+The Wars and Famous Last Words by Timothy Findley; Red China Blues by Jan Wong; The $12 Million Dollar Stuffed Shark by Don Thompson; Karma by Cathy Ostlere; Arrival City by Doug Saunders; Indian Horse, Medicine Walk and Starlight by Richard Wagamese; Kasztner’s Train by Anna Porter; Intolerable by Kamal Al-Solaylee; The First Signs by Genevieve von Petzinger; Empty Planet by Darrell Bricker and John Ibbitson.

 Books I wish I’d edited or represented